tusharRepo/go-kubernetes/README.md

 # go-kubernetes
-contains go webservice to connect with kubernetes cluster and send some api request
+contains go webservice to connect with kubernetes cluster and send some api request.